Create Kubernetes Site

 - Fast ACLs

-- Service Policy - Rejecting requests from specific source IP address
+- Service Policy: Rejecting requests from specific source IP address

-- Trusted client - Adding a specific source IP address as trusted client in load balancer
+- Trusted client: Adding a specific source IP address as trusted client in load balancer

-- API protection rules - Adding a rule with specific IP address
+- API protection rules: Adding a rule with specific IP address

-- API Rate Limiting - Based on Source IP address
+- API Rate Limiting: Based on Source IP address

-- Blocked clients - Adding a specific IP address to blocker clients
+- Blocked clients: Adding a specific IP address to blocker clients

-- Malicious User Mitigation - Setting IP address or IP address plus TLS fingerprint as user identifier
+- Malicious User Mitigation: Setting IP address or IP address plus TLS fingerprint as user identifier

-Configuration
+Configuration Options

-Kubectl-Based Configuration Sequence
+kubectl-Based Configuration Sequence

-Deploying a Site as a pod on an existing K8s cluster using Kubectl requires you to perform the following sequence of actions:
+Deploying a Site as a pod on an existing K8s cluster using kubectl requires you to perform the following sequence of actions:

 - Create a Site token.